 Leave of absence

 22. A Member may be granted leave of absence from the Assembly, on motion moved without notice, stating the reason for leave and the period of absence.
-The motion shall have priority over all other business.
 (Amended 6 March 2008)

 Leave of absence excuses from service